-Theology 3B: Faith and Justice: Living as a Disciple of Jesus Christ in Society Duration: One Semester UC/CSU Approved: No; NCAA: No Type of Course: Required Core Course To be eligible for consideration: Successful completion of Theology 2A/2B Year Level: 11
+Theology 3B: Faith and Social Justice Duration: One Semester UC/CSU Approved: No; NCAA: No Type of Course: Required Core Course To be eligible for consideration: Successful completion of Theology 2A/2B Year Level: 11

 Description: The Social Justice course asks students to use their knowledge of the first semester Christian Testament course to examine the scriptural and historical origins of Catholic Social Teaching.
 This Catholic-Christian vision of justice compels the students to engage in experiences that expand awareness of the brokenness and sinfulness of our world and analyze the social structures at the root of social injustice.
 Examination of key issues of the day will allow students not only to grapple with complex issues that confront us but also to see the hope and possibilities that exist for a better world formed by the wisdom of the Gospel.
 Ultimately this study will lead to the imperative that students become agents of change in the world